 Comorbidity SAS Macro (2014 version)

-The first decision that an investigator must make is whether to use claims only from the hospital file (MEDPAR) or to also include the diagnoses on claims submitted by physicians (NCH) and outpatient facilities (OUTPAT), as described in Klabunde et al. The rationale for including the latter claims is that many more people see a physician or receive care in an outpatient clinic than are hospitalized, thus increasing the possibility of identifying more comorbid conditions.
+Investigators who want to use the macro must decide if they want to use claims only from the hospital file (MEDPAR) or to also include the diagnoses on claims submitted by physicians (NCH) and outpatient facilities (OUTPAT), as described in Klabunde et al. The rationale for including the latter claims is that many more people see a physician or receive care in an outpatient clinic than are hospitalized, thus increasing the possibility of identifying more comorbid conditions.

-If both hospital claims and physician/outpatient claims are being used to identify comorbid conditions then the rule-out algorithm, which is built into this updated version of the comorbidity macro, will be needed.
+If both hospital claims and physician/outpatient claims are being used to identify comorbid conditions then the rule-out algorithm, which is built into the 2014 version of the comorbidity macro, should be used.
 This algorithm requires that for physician and outpatient claims, a patient's diagnoses must appear on at least two different claims that are more than 30 days apart.
-The reason for this is that the diagnoses on the physician and outpatient claims have not been validated and it is possible that physicians may have recorded a diagnosis as being present, when the correct coding would be "rule-out" the condition.
-Conditions that do not appear on two different claims are considered to be "rule-out" diagnoses, and are not counted as comorbid conditions.
+The reason for this is that the diagnoses on the physician and outpatient claims have not been validated and it is possible that physicians may have recorded a diagnosis as being present when the correct coding would be to "rule-out" the condition.
+Conditions that do not appear on two different claims are considered to be "rule-out" diagnoses and are not counted as comorbid conditions.
 This is necessary to prevent over-estimation of the comorbidity when using physician or outpatient claims.

 Building an Input File for the Macro

-Regardless of which files an investigator decides to use as input, the files should be subset to include a limited number of variables as described below.
+Regardless of which Medicare files an investigator decides to use as input, the files should be subset to include a limited number of variables as described below.
 All ICD-9-CM diagnosis codes on these records should be 5 characters long and ICD-9-CM procedure codes should be 4 characters long.
-Before invoking the SAS macro, decimal points or blanks occurring within the number should be removed from the code (ex. diagnosis code '123.4' becomes '1234 ').
+Before invoking the SAS macro, decimal points or blanks occurring within the number should be removed from the code (ex. diagnosis code '123.4' becomes '1234').

 Variables to keep for the macro: